One of Dayton’s newest and most cherished holiday traditions returnS for its fifth season.

-The Carillon Tree of Light at Carillon Historical Park will be illuminated for the 2019 holiday season on Thursday, Nov.
-21, at 6 p.m.
+The Carillon Tree of Light at Carillon Historical Park was illuminated Thursday for the 2019 holiday season.

 The Carillon Tree of Light stands at 200 feet, affixed to the top of the 151-foot tall Deeds Carillon that was dedicated in 1942 by Col. Edward A. and Mrs. Edith Walton Deeds as a gift to the Dayton community.

-The Tree consists of over 20,000 light bulbs on nearly 100 separate strands that come to life each night at dusk.
+The tree consists of more than 20,000 light bulbs on nearly 100 separate strands that come to life each night at dusk.
 The Tree of Light was made possible with the support of Connie and John Taylor.

 Holiday activities during A Carillon Christmas include: